 And there’s so much information to absorb!
 We often fall into the ‘we need to be experts at everything’ trap.
 Curation?
 Sign me up.
-Augmented reality?
-I’ll just order some VR goggles.
+Virtual reality?
+I’ll just order some VR headset.
 Advanced instructional design techniques?
 Where can I take a class?

 Realistically, we can’t all be experts at everything.
-Instead, we need to treat our personal learning plans as if they were blended learning designs for other people’s development.
+Instead, we need to treat our professional development and personal learning journeys as if they were blended learning designs for other people’s development.

-your personal learning environment, needs and constraints.
-For example, are you generally working from home, on the road, or in a more conventional office space?
+Your personal learning environment, needs and constraints.
+For example, are you generally on the road, a remote employee, member of a hybrid team or in a traditional office space?
 What learning resources are generally available to you?
 What do you want to learn and by when?
 As you know, environment dictates design, and that’s true for your personal learning, too.

 (and identify) your personal learning network (PLN).
 There are so many resources available to you and you need to be able to pick and choose which resources are right for you.
 See the table at the end of this post for questions to ask yourself when establishing your PLN.